Zhuweizhoong/Git_learning/README.txt

 Git is a distributed version control system.
-Git is free software distributed under the GPL.
+Git is free software distributed under the GPL4.
-This is version 3
+This is version 4